BFI London Film Festival: 1970–1983

-Ken Wlaschin became festival director in February 1970 and expanded the size and diversity of the festival.
-His first festival ran 16 November to 2 December 1970 and featured 28 films, opening with Truffaut's L'Enfant sauvage and featuring Kurosawa's Dodes'ka-den and the world premiere of Anthony Friedman's Bartleby.
+Ken Wlaschin became the festival director in February 1970 and expanded the size and diversity of the festival.
+His first festival featured 28 films, opening with Truffaut's L'Enfant sauvage and featuring Kurosawa's Dodes'ka-den and the world premiere of Anthony Friedman's Bartleby.
 A recently opened second screen at the NFT was also used.
 David Lynch's short film The Grandmother was also shown in 1970.

-The 1971 festival ran 15 November to 1 December and was expanded to include a directors' section, featuring the premiere of Mike Leigh's feature film debut Bleak Moments.
-Between 13 and 29 November 1972, 44 films were screened.
-The 1974 festival opened 18 November and featured 60 films starting with the premiere of Peter Hall's Akenfield.
+The 1971 festival was expanded to include a directors' section, featuring the premiere of Mike Leigh's feature film debut Bleak Moments.
+Between 13 and 29 November 1972, 44 films were screened in two categories; one for established directors and one for younger directors.
+The 1974 festival opened on 18 November and featured 60 films starting with the premiere of Peter Hall's Akenfield.
 The Texas Chain Saw Massacre was screened in a members-only screening due to it not being classified by the BBFC.
 Similar screenings were held for The Beast in 1975 and Salò, or the 120 Days of Sodom in 1977.

-Newsfront directed by Phillip Noyce opened the 1978 festival on 14 November which ended 16 days later with Jack Gold's The Sailor's Return.
-The 1979 festival ran 15 November to 2 December, opening with Those Wonderful Movie Cranks directed by Jiří Menzel.
-The 1980 festival was held between 13–30 November, opening with Kurosawa's Kagemusha and closing with Martin Scorsese's Raging Bull.
+Due to financial restrictions, the 1978 festival was shortened from 21 to 16 days and there was hardly any publicity.
+It opened with a spotlight on new Australian cinema, starting with Phillip Noyce's Newsfront and films by Bruce Beresford and Donald Crombie.
+The festival made a special concession to allow six of the films selected for the festival to also be screened at Time Out's 10th Anniversary Film Festival in September 1978 without changing the regulation stating that LFF films must be British premieres.

-The 25th festival opened on 4 November 1981 and featured 127 films and also expanded outside of London with 12 programmes playing around the country.
+The 25th festival opened on 4 November 1981 with a gala presentation of Gallipoli attended by Charles, Prince of Wales, the BFI patron, and Diana, Princess of Wales.
+It was the largest ever to date, featuring 127 films.
+It also expanded outside of London for the first time with 12 programmes playing in eight cinemas around the country.
+It closed on 22 November with the British film Priest of Love directed by Christopher Miles.
 The 1982 festival opened 11 November 1982 with 4 independent British films - Claude Whatham's The Captain's Doll, Peter Greenaway's The Draughtsman's Contract, Barney Platts-Mills' Hero and Mai Zetterling's Scrubbers - and closed 28 November.